rrooggiieerr/esphome-livingcolors1/README.md

 To set up this LivingColors component you first need to place a top-level SPI and CC2500 component which defines the GPIO pins to use.

-Example YAML for Wemos C3 mini and CC2500 Shield:
+Example YAML for Wemos C3 mini and CC2500 shield:

 ```
 esphome: